 The geographical coordinates of the points are either taken from the dialog or from a file.
 The file format is an ascii file with four space separated items for each point on separate lines.
 The first two items must be floats (real numbers) for the x- and y-coordinate.
+For 3D field data the third item must be an integer for the Layer number if discrete values are selected and a float (real number) for the z-coordinate if interpolated values are selected.
+The layers are numbered 1 at the bed and increasing upwards.
 For 2D field data the third item is unused (but must be specified).
 The last item (the remaining of the line) is the name specification for each point